domschrei/krunner-symbols/README.md

 You can use the plugin as some more general form of alias-resolver (i.e. entering some keyword in order to get the corresponding text) and as a general shortcut app by editing the configuration file appropriately.

 ## Configuration

 **TL;DR:** Look at the file `krunner-symbolsrc` and you will get the idea.
 Store custom stuff in `~/.config/krunner-symbolsrc`.

 Additional to the primary source `/usr/share/config/krunner-symbolsrc`, you can create a second file `~/.config/krunner-symbolsrc` for custom, additional definitions.
 Those definitions will override those inside the global config, so that you can give a new meaning to globally defined symbols, if you wish.
-Keep in mind that you will have to restart krunner (`kquitapp krunner && krunner`) for configuration changes to take effect.
+Keep in mind that you will have to restart krunner (`bash restart-krunner.sh`) for configuration changes to take effect.

 The syntax is easy (you can just copy from the file `krunner-symbolsrc` from the downloaded git directory).
 Define custom symbols below a config group called "Definitions":
 ```